AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------
 - Added the ability to clear the data of a message recorder using ``.clear()``
 - Fixed a rare issue where RW data didn't stick
+- Fixed an issue subscribing to a C++ wrapped message object from python
 - Cleaned up documentation on using datashaders and bokeh to interactively plot large simulation data sets.
   The script :ref:`scenarioAnalyzeMonteCarlo` is updated to discuss the particular challenges in running this datashader example of plotting data.